EvaKarm/cv/README.md

 # cv
 [Have a look](https://evakarm.github.io/cv/)

 Hello!
-This is an educational project, using only HTML.
+This is an educational project, using HTML and a little css.